spiffe/spire-tutorials/k8s/oidc-vault/README.md

 ## Configure the OIDC Discovery Provider Service and Ingress

-Use the following command to set up a service definition for the OIDC Discovery Provider and to configure ingress for that service:
+Use the following command to set up a service definition for the OIDC Discovery Provider and to configure an Ingress for that service:

 ```console
 $ kubectl apply \